WealthRocket is reader-supported. When you buy through links on the website, we may earn an affiliate commission. Learn more

 Using a Registered Retirement Savings Plan (RRSP) account with Tangerine operates in the same fashion as an RRSP account, with no Tangerine fees or minimum balance requirements.

-Tangerine Registered Retirement Income Fund (RRIF)
+Retirement Income Fund (RIF)

 • Interest rate: 1.05%*